mv-frhavn/Raspberry-NicheKiosk/README.md

 This is a collection of scripts to setup our Pi kiosk screens.

 1: Start the Pi

 2: Open Terminal and run this command: git clone https://github.com/mv-frhavn/Raspberry-NicheKiosk

-3: Start the Setup script in Terminal with: sudo sh Raspberry-NicheKiosk/kiosk_setup.sh
+3: Run this command as the next one in terminal: sudo sh Raspberry-NicheKiosk/kiosk_setup.sh

 4: Follow the terminal and the install is done